toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/03-guides.md

 ### PATCH Operation

-In V2, Expedia introduced the possibility to perform partial update operations on all its resources.
+In V2, Expedia introduced the possibility to perform partial update operations on its resources.
 Please see [Modify: partial or full overlay?](#/update) in this section, or visit the sections about PATCH for [Room Type](reference.html#/PatchRoomType) or [Rate plan](reference.html#/PatchRatePlan) in the API Defintion for more information.

 ### Cancel Policy Exceptions